gkovacs/lson/README.md

 # LSON: LiveScript Object Notation Parser

-Same API as the JSON or CSON modules, but for [LiveScript](http://livescript.net/) objects.
+Same API as the JSON module, but for [LiveScript](http://livescript.net/) objects.
 Also supports CSON and JSON (since LSON is a superset of them).

 Uses the LiveScript parser to do the actual parsing.
 Will not execute code.